Medical-Fitness Technician

 - Weight (Wt) is measured and recorded in pounds.
 Example: 145 lbs.

-- Clients should remove their shoes, any outer layer of clothing (jacket), and any weightier items in their pockets (wallet, cell phone, keychain) and stand still on the scale.
+- Clients should remove their shoes, any outer layers of clothing (jacket), and any weightier items in their pockets (wallet, cell phone, keychain) and stand still on the scale.

 - Round-off to the nearest whole or half pound.